 This God has no beginning.
-Before time and space began, this One God existed alone, not needing anything to sustain Him or give Him life.
-He is the only being who is not dependent on any other to be brought into existence.
 He is from everlasting to everlasting (Ps.
 41:13; Ps.
 90:2).
+Before time and space began, this One God existed alone, not needing anyone or anything to sustain Him or give Him life.
+He is the only being who was not dependent on any other to be brought into existence.
 This God is unchanging (Mal.
 3:6), therefore He cannot cease to exist and thereby cannot die in any form or state of being.
 He is immortal (1Tim.
 6:16).

-There is nothing that has happened or will happen for all eternity that God does not know.
+There is nothing that has happened or will happen for all eternity that God is not aware of.
 He even sees and knows the secrets of every person’s heart.
 (Jer.
 23:24; Dan.
 2:22; Josh.
 22:22; Ps.
 44:21).
 This is called omniscience; total awareness and understanding.

 Is Christ the true God?

-It is fair to say that any being who is created, or does not know everything, or can and did die and is dependent on another for eternal life cannot be the one true God.
+It is fair to say that any being that is created, and does not know everything, has experienced death and is dependent on another being for eternal life cannot be the one true God.

 Hebrews Chapter 3 verse 2 is often translated as, "Christ was faithful to Him that appointed him".
-The word appointed (SGD 4160) has been mistranslated by Trinitarians to disguise the true relationship of God the Almighty and His Son, Jesus.
+The word appointed (SGD 4160) has been mistranslated by Trinitarians to disguise the true relationship of the One True God and His Son, Jesus.
 A truer translation would read ‘…Christ was faithful to Him who made him”.
-Christ, as one of the Sons of God, was generated or made to come into existence at the commencement of creation.
+Christ, as one of the Sons of God, was the beginning of God's creation.